FoleyX90/titanium_documentation/source/en/contribute.md

 # Submitting Bugs

 We use [Lighthouse](https://appcelerator.lighthouseapp.com/projects/32238-titanium-mobile/tickets?q=state%3Aopen) as our bug ticketing system.
 It has a [powerful search syntax](http://help.lighthouseapp.com/faqs/getting-started/how-do-i-search-for-tickets) that you should get into the habit of using when you see any unexpected behaviour from Titanium.
-This will save you a lot of time debugging any issues with the core code, that are impossible for you to fix, when you could be looking for a workaround instead.
+This will save you a lot of time debugging issues with the core code that are impossible for you to fix, when you could be looking for a workaround instead.

 If you find a ticket that describes a bug that is important to your project, use the "watch ticket" facility to be kept up-to-date by email of any changes to its status.
 This is also useful because we can use the total number of watchers to help us prioritize our work.

 Having the whole community's eyes on the code helps make Titanium more stable and featureful much more quickly.
 If you find a bug, and can prove *with certainty* that it exists, then we will be glad to hear about it.

-However, creating tickets in Lighthouse should not be taken lightly, as incorrect submissions will create more work for our development team, taking valuable time away from coding.
+However, creating tickets in Lighthouse should not be taken lightly, as incorrect submissions will create more work for our development team, taking up valuable coding time.
 Also, resist the temptation to start discussions within existing tickets, as this will also slow the development process.

 ## The Bug-Reporting Lifecycle